GOAguiar99/MTE-data-to-Google-Sheets/README.md

 * wsproto==1.1.0

 ### Installation
+0. For using GeckoDriver you need firefox installed in your computer!
 1. Clone this repository
 2. Create a virtual environment using 'python -m venv venv'
 3. Activate your venv using 'venv\Scripts\activate'